pimcore/pimcore/doc/18_Tools_and_Features/25_System_Settings.md

 Version steps for objects.

 ## Assets
-Settings for assets like version steps, default color profiles for thumbnail processing and display settings.
+Settings for assets like version steps.

 ## Access system config in PHP Controller
  You can access the system configuration like in the following example: